 Day 2 - Santa Fe & San Cristobal Islands

 Santa Fe Island

 We take the dinghy from Yacht La Pinta over to this idyllic white-sand beach that’s populated with colonies of sea lions.
 Galapagos hawks are often easily observed here, typically found sitting perched atop the salt bushes.
 The brilliantly yellow Santa Fe land iguana, which is exclusive to just this island (in the whole world!), might also be spotted during the walk.
 Following the walk, you’ll have your choice of swimming and snorkeling along a natural wave barrier.
-Alternatively, they can choose to take a ride aboard Yacht Isabela II’s glass-bottom boat.
+Alternatively, they can choose to take a ride aboard Yacht La Pinta’s glass-bottom boat.